waterholeforum/docs/cp.md

 ### Adding a Navigation Link

-The [`CpNav`](https://waterhole.dev/reference/Waterhole/Extend/CpNav.html) extender represents an [ordered list](https://waterhole.dev/reference/Waterhole/Extend/Concerns/OrderedList.html) of components that make up the CP navigation.
-You can add any component or view you want; typically you'll want to use a [`NavLink`](https://waterhole.dev/reference/Waterhole/View/Components/NavLink.html) component instance:
+The [`CpNav`](reference://Waterhole/Extend/CpNav.html) extender is a list of components that make up the CP navigation.
+You can add any component or view you want; typically you'll want to use a closure returning a [`NavLink`](reference://Waterhole/View/Components/NavLink.html) component instance:

 ```php
 use Waterhole\Components\NavLink;